 To celebrate this new feature, we held a drawing for a $100 Amazon gift card.
 Thanks to everyone who enrolled.
 We're happy to share that we awarded the gift card to one of our Houston policyholders in the restaurant industry on July 10.

-We're making enhancements to make our internet quoting tool even better.
+We're making enhancements to make our internet quoting tool even better through recent enhancements.
 Agents will have the option to prefill parts of an application with information we already have on file.
-These updates will be intuitive and easy to use, and in the future, we'll continue to deliver updates that help maximize time.
+These updates will be intuitive and easy to use, and in the future, we'll continue to deliver updates that help maximize your time.

 Our quoting system now accepts new business submissions up to 120 days in advance of the proposed effective date.
 This is an update from the current 90-day period.
 We're glad to bring a change that will make it easier for our agents to manage their clients' needs.

 Texas Mutual's welcome campaign for new policyholders allows us to provide the right information at the right time, and help them make the most of their workers' compensation coverage.